 Domino’s Pizza has chains with locations all over the world.
 Some of these locations do, in fact, offer actual keto pizzas.
 If you’re in the USA, this is likely not the case.
 Your second best option is a salad, bunless Philly cheese steak, or bunless grilled chicken and bacon sandwich.

-Although Pizza Hut offers some salad and sandwich options, they specialize in pizza.
-It’s a lot harder to order low carb at a pizza restaurants compared to other fast food options.
-This means that you’ll have to get creative when it comes to eating there.
+Since it’s a lot harder to order low carb at a pizza restaurant compared to other fast food options, you’ll have to get creative with your low carb Domino’s Pizza order.

-We’ll show you what to order and how to order it so that you can enjoy a low-carb meal at Domino’s Pizza if you ever find yourself here.
+We’ll show you what to order and how to order it.

 If you’re on a low-carb or ketogenic diet, then we recommend staying clear of all fast food restaurants in general.
 Although you might be able to make a low-carb meal work at Domino’s, it won’t meet your strict ketogenic diet requirements.

 The best way to support your ketogenic diet is by preparing your low carb meals at home and bringing it with you throughout the day.
-This allows you to have total control over what you’re eating, such as the quality of the ingredients you use and even how much you eat.
+This allows you to have total control over what you’re eating, especially the traditional pizza sauce, such as the quality of the ingredients you use and even how much you eat.

-This is because Domino’s and other fast food restaurants don’t usually pay special attention to their ingredients.
+This is because Domino’s and other fast food and pizza restaurants don’t usually pay special attention to their ingredients.